inigolabs/inigolabs.github.io/docs/configuration/access.md

   - [Profile Default Values](#profile-default-values)

 # Access
 Access configuration allows Inigo's users to apply fine-grained authorization and access controls.
 Not all clients are the same; you may have authenticated and unauthenticated clients using your application.
-Using the access control capabilities of inigo, you can enforce strong authorization controls depending on the context of your clients.
+Using the access control capabilities of Inigo, you can enforce strong authorization controls depending on the context of your clients.

 ---